 The use of gene symbols and names in research papers is not consistent.
 When you search databases it helps to use the preferred or official gene name and symbol.
-In most papers, the NMDA 2B receptor is abbreviated NR2B and a Google search for "NR2B" will generate about 100,000 hits, many of which deal with the genetics and molecular biology of learning and memory.
+In most papers, the NMDA 2B receptor is abbreviated NR2B and a Google search for "NR2B" will generate about 250,000 hits, many of which deal with the genetics and molecular biology of learning and memory.
 But it turns out that NR2B is not the official name of either the gene or protein.
 A great way to verify nomenclature is to go to NCBI Entrez Gene and enter the gene name or symbol.
-Entrez gene should be able to resolve your query and give you the correct symbol.
+Entrez Gene should be able to resolve your query and give you the correct symbol.

 Figure 1: Getting the terminology right